vando026/ahri/README.md

 The getBSData and getBSMax functions
 ------------------------------------

-We can read and load the Bounded Structures dataset using `getBSData`.
+We can read and load the `RD01-03 ACDIS BoundedStructures.dta` dataset using the `getBSData` function.

 ``` r
 bs_dat <- getBSData()